 Repeat on the other end until you have an evenly gathered ruffle.

-At this point you should have sewn your shoulder seams of your bodice and attached the neckband.
+At this point, you should have sewn the shoulder seams of your bodice and attached the neckband.

 Repeat for the other side.
 Carefully measure to make sure they are even!
 Adjust the gathers as needed.